 Population trends also affect buying behaviors.
 Our largest generations – baby boomers and Gen Yers – are facing pivotal changes.
 Many boomers are retiring, and 20-somethings are earning good wages and starting families.
 “Boomers are changing from empty nesters to senior citizens who are prone to eat out, as do the Gen Yers, who seek convenience provided by restaurants,” explains Sansolo.
 “Right now, new-found frugality and the two biggest demographic groups are converging.
 This is an ideal time for grocers to gain a better understanding of and attract these significant market segments.
 And, dinner is the ultimate brass ring.
 If a store wins them at dinnertime, breakfast and lunch will follow.
 It’s the prize in so many ways.”

 “It’s simple,” Derochowski adds.
 “Customers want meals that are easy to prepare, cook, eat and clean up.
 Therefore, it is critical for retailers to constantly think about ways to help consumers with this process.”
-If they don’t find that at a grocery store
+If they don’t find that at a grocery store, they’ll go elsewhere.

 But, eating at home doesn’t have to mean cooking from scratch.
 Today’s definition of “home-cooked” is elastic, with ready-to-eat, ready-toheat and ready-to-cook items accepted options.
 According to the NPD Group’s CCRRC custom survey, almost half of consumers consider aready-to-eat main dish a home-prepared Meal.